gmoller/gerg-ui/README.md

 This is a little thing I put together for creating simple UI screens using the BevyEngine.
-The idea is to define the screens in a sort of poor-man's markup and this crate will then provide some functions to create the UI 'objects'.
+The idea is to define the screens in a sort of poor-man's markup and this crate will then provide some functions to create the UI 'widgets'.

 For example, the following in a file will create a screen looking like: